CDOT-CV/jpo-cvmanager/services/addons/images/firmware_manager/README.md

 - PG_DB_HOST - PostgreSQL hostname, make sure to include port number.
 - LOGGING_LEVEL (optional, defaults to 'info')

-The Firmware Manager is capable of sending an email to the support team in the event that an online RSU experiences a firmware upgrade failure.
+The Firmware Manager is capable of directing the Intersection API to send an email to the support team in the event that an online RSU experiences a firmware upgrade failure.
+The Intersection API is authenticated by Keycloak, and the firmware manager uses a saved credential, and generates tokens through the intersection API auth endpoints.
-This functionality relies on the user_email_notification PostgreSQL table to pull in the list of users that are subscribed to receive these emails.
+This functionality relies on the following environment variables:
-To do so the following environment variables must be set:

-- SMTP_EMAIL - Email to send from.
+- IAPI_ENDPOINT - Base endpoint of Intersection API (no email/auth route)
-- SMTP_USERNAME - SMTP username for SMTP_EMAIL.
+- KC_USERNAME - Keycloak service account username
-- SMTP_PASSWORD - SMTP password for SMTP_EMAIL.
+- KC_PASSWORD - Keycloak service account password
-- SMTP_SERVER_IP - Address of the SMTP server.

 GCP Required environment variables: